Pi-hils/CV/README.md

 ## Hobbies
 - <strong>Traveling: </strong>Being born in Ghana, raised in Ireland and moving to England has taught me there is so much to embrace other cultures.
-- <strong>Photography: </strong>I believe life for about capturing moments and memories that cannot be tanngibly held.
+- <strong>Photography: </strong>I believe life for about capturing moments and memories that cannot be tangibly held.
 - <strong>Outdoor: </strong> I love all things that has to do with being outdoors, from cycling, to playing football, to greeting people on the streets to just sitting outside.

 ## Things I am glad I did
 - I am glad I was relentless in my purrsuit to become a full stack developer.
 - Stepping outside my comfort zone and into purpose, using my creativity and collaboration skills to my advantage to help raise money to build a school so children can have a safe, well ventilated and learning-friendly environment to grow.
-- Collaborated with 4 women in different countries at the start of covid-19, to help create a directory to help [domestic abuse victims](https://obscure-crag-98442.herokuapp.com/).
+- Collaborated with 3 strangers in different countries at the start of covid-19, to help create a directory to help [domestic abuse victims](https://obscure-crag-98442.herokuapp.com/).

 <!-- Badges -->
 [linkedin profile]: https://img.shields.io/badge/LinkedIn-%232A6AC7?style=for-the-badge&logo=linkedin